 Students may participate if they are committed to at least 1 jazz, 1 tap, 2 ballet, eisteddfod participation and one other class and are in the 10&U Eisteddfod class (base class) or older.
 These classes will run on a Saturday and provide the students with a variety of guest and regular teachers.

 Classes will extend the students beyond the expectations of their age examination requirements, improving their strength, skills, technique and experience.

 The annual concert is held at the end of the year – ‘That’s Entertainment’.
 All students are encouraged to participate and showcase what they have learned throughout the year.
 Each class will usually perform one dance, with a costume to be purchased for each.
 There are two performances of the concert on the same day, with a theatre rehearsal usually held the day before.

 Preschoolers have their own little concert usually in late November – ‘A Little Entertainment’.

 Eisteddfods are competitions held at different venues around Brisbane.
 Eisteddfods are not compulsory but I feel they are an essential part of the student’s development.
 It teaches discipline in a team, communication, self confidence, and the kids LOVE THEM!!!

 All students doing eisteddfod classes for ages 7 to 15, must do at least two ballet, a jazz and a tap class to be part of the eisteddfod team.
-Eisteddfod classes are then free.
-There is a one off Eisteddfod participation fee, then then small entry/on stage rehearsal fees charged, as well as costume costs.
+There is a one off Eisteddfod participation fee, a $10 class fee (this will go towards eisteddfod passes, entry fees and extra rehearsal costs), as well as costume costs.
 Eisteddfod groups may also get to perform at fetes, and other organised functions.

 All students may be needed for 2 weekend workshops.
 Parents and students will be required to sign a commitment note before the students can be included in the routines.